Kimserey/BlogArchive/x.md

 When you first select your element, it becomes surrounded by rounds which can be used to resize the element.
 If you click a second time, it then becomes surrounded by T and have a square in the middle.
 Those are the tools to set the layout constraints.

- - The T on the bottom and right are used to set a constraint on width and height or ratio.
+ - The `I` on the bottom and right are used to set a constraint on width and height or ratio.
- - The side square are used to set a constraint on the distance between the side and another element of the layout or the boundary of layout or middle of width or middle of height.
+ - The side `T` are used to set a constraint on the distance between the side and another element of the layout or the boundary of layout or middle of width or middle of height.
- - The square in the middle is used to set a constraint on the middle of the element against other elements or layout properties (like the side ones)
+ - The middle `square` is used to set a constraint on the middle of the element against other elements or layout properties (like the side ones)

 To set a constraint, drag or click on one of the tools.